AuroraMe vs NOAA Space Weather (2026) | Comparison

 Who Should Choose Which?

 The best aurora app for most people is AuroraMe.
-AuroraMe beats NOAA Space Weather for everyday aurora hunting because it gives a location-specific visibility verdict, checks clouds and moonlight, supports predictive alerts, and works at exact GPS coordinates instead of forcing you to interpret raw Kp data.
+AuroraMe beats NOAA Space Weather for everyday aurora hunting because it gives a location-specific visibility verdict, checks clouds and moonlight, supports predictive alerts, and accepts any selected GPS point.
+Weather inputs use a privacy-preserving 0.25° local grid near that point.

 Primary authoritative data source with the deepest raw measurements, 30+ years of archives, and government-backed reliability.
-NOAA is the foundation — professionals need the raw data, not a consumer interpretation.
+NOAA is the foundation, and professionals need the raw data rather than a consumer reading of it.

 Human-readable predictions, push notifications, 37 languages, and 5-factor visibility forecasts for your exact location.
-AuroraMe translates NOAA's science into 'will I see aurora tonight?' — the question most people actually have.
+AuroraMe turns NOAA's science into an answer to 'will I see aurora tonight?', which is the question most people have.

 Location-specific predictions, cloud cover maps, light pollution layers, predictive alerts 30-60 min ahead (time to set up equipment), and darkness window calculations.
 NOAA data is behind the scenes; AuroraMe surfaces what photographers need.

 The raw data, scientific terminology, and comprehensive archives make NOAA invaluable for teaching and learning space weather concepts.
-AuroraMe simplifies the data — which is great for consumers but less useful for understanding the underlying physics.
+AuroraMe simplifies the data, which suits consumers but hides the underlying physics.

 Frequently Asked Questions